 Check the quality of your 3D models

-When a Shopify Expert provides you with a 3D model, you should check that you're happy with its quality.
-The Expert should provide you with instructions for previewing the model.
+When a Shopify Partner provides you with a 3D model, you should check that you're happy with its quality.
+The Partner should provide you with instructions for previewing the model.

 Check the model from all angles.
 You can use the glTF Viewer to preview your 3D models.
-While reviewing your model, consider the following questions:
+When reviewing your model, consider the following questions:

-- Does the model's shape match the product reference photos that you provided to the Expert?
+- Does the model's shape match the product reference photos that you provided to the Partner?

 - Are all parts of the model proportional to the rest?